- Why is my kid on drugs?

 This isn’t a scare tactic but a hard truth that will prompt students to make a discerning decision on their drug choice and usage.

-❇️ What happnes if someone gives you a stronger drug dose than your used to having?
+- What happens if someone gives you a stronger drug dose than you used to have?

-Such accountabality questions will make students aware of the probable harmful consequences of their drug use.
-Which could most likely prevent them from using drugs irresponsibily or even refrain from it altogther! ✊
+Such accountability questions will make students aware of the probable harmful consequences of their drug use.
+Which could most likely prevent them from using drugs irresponsibly or even refrain from it altogether! ✊

 Here is where Hutchinson feels parents can become the saviours.

-❇️ Let students have a ‘safe phrase’ they can use with parents that indicates they are in an overwhelming situation.
+- Let children have a ‘safe phrase’ they can use with parents that indicate they are in an overwhelming situation.
 This way parents can come and get them right away without students having to confront their friends.

-❇️ Let students know that if they need to get away from a situation where they feel at risk, you will pay undoubtedly pay for the taxi they take to get bak home.
+- Let children know that if they need to get away from a situation where they feel at risk, you will pay undoubtedly pay for the taxi they take to get back home.
 Questions will be asked only the next day!